camerahacks/lightroom-macro-pad/README.md

 ## Keycaps

 I'm using relegendable keycaps from X-keys (affiliate link: https://amzn.to/3gmbBYO) but you can use any keycap you'd like.
 I created a few icons so I can remember what each switch is mapped to.
+The legend SVG file can be found in the ```/keycaps``` folder.

 ## Wiring the Macro Pad